daniel570/terraform-k8s-nginx/README.md

 # Download and update Terraform necessary plugins
 terraform init

-# Make sure everything is ready to apply.
+# Make sure everything is ready to apply
 terraform plan

 # Begin with creating the infrastructure and clusters